Connect with others who understand.

 Your therapist will help you find a balance between accepting your current situation and working to change unhelpful behaviors.
 DBT focuses on teaching you better ways to cope with intense or negative emotions that led to major depressive episodes in the past.

 Therapists offer DBT in one-on-one and group settings.
-However, group DBT is different from group therapy — it’s more like a class.
+Group DBT is different from group therapy because it’s more like a class.
 The therapist teaches specific coping skills rather than facilitating conversations between members.

 Many MyDepressionTeam members have found DBT helpful.
 “I finally completed my DBT group,” one member shared.
 “I feel like I learned many new behaviors.
 I just need to remember when to use the skills to my advantage.”

-Problem-solving therapy helps you develop skills to identify and solve problems — big or small — as they arise.
-Learning to cope with stress is an important part of managing major depressive disorder.
+Problem-solving therapy helps you develop skills to identify and solve problems, big or small, as they come up.
+Learning to cope with stress is an important part of managing MDD.

 This therapy focuses on the present rather than past issues.
 Your therapist will help you stay positive when coming up with solutions.
 You may learn how to identify a problem, fully understand it, and then take steps to address it without falling into negative thinking patterns that may contribute to MDD.